Inventoryframework/inventoryframework.github.io/Tools/Productivity.md

 - The normal highlight widget is not supported.
 An alternate method is used inside the inventory helper.
 - Item splitting is not supported.
 - Only basic item collision is supported, no combining or stacking.
 - The Item Void actor and data asset is not meant to be interacted with outside the inventory helper.
-If you wish to modify the Item Void regularily, consider modifying
+If you wish to modify the Item Void regularily, consider modifying the InventoryHelper and have the tool modify it for you.
 - Generated item icons do not work.
 It is suggested opening your game, inspecting the item and saving the generated icon to disk, then setting it inside the data asset.
 ===